Interview – Rosie Bones of BONES

 CrypticRock.com – Very cool.
 The sound of BONES is rather unique.
 You unify a variety of styles to create something all your own.
 What initially inspired the band’s direction?

-Rosie Bones – We come from a Rock background: Carmen comes from a Blues background, I come from a songwriting Rock background.
+Rosie Bones – We come from a Rock background: Carmen comes from a Blues background, and I come from a songwriting Rock background.
 We wanted to take Rock to somewhere kind of new.
 We thought we could just play in a Rock-n-Roll style but we wanted to put it in a new area; kind of put it a little more relevant to now.
 Not saying some other bands aren’t, but we wanted to push what Rock is a bit.
 I think some people associate Rock-n-Roll with old blokes with long hair.
 We wanted to take Rock into the 21st century, that is where the electronics edge came to it.
 We very much want to create our own universe.
 The music has to support that and sound like something you haven’t heard before.
-We are really conscious with the visuals we do and the music so it all matches up.
-We call it Future Rock, because it is like Rock-n-Roll in the future.
+We are really conscious of the visuals we do and the music so it all matches up.
+We call it Future Rock because it is like Rock-n-Roll in the future.
 (Laughs) The electronic side to it is sort of the more futuristic side, but it is definitely rooted in the Rock-n-Roll spirit.

-As far as the message we are putting out there, it is just things we think about, things in society or things that have happened.
+As far as the message we are putting out there, it is just things we think about, things in society, or things that have happened.
 We are not an angry feminist band, but just raising little talking points when they are listening to catchy music; not just singing about having sex with people or falling in and out of love.
-For us, it is really important that we put something out, for kids especially, that is kind of different to that.
+For us, it is really important that we put something out, for kids especially, that is kind of different from that.
 For kids and adults, something a little bit different for everyone; something a little more refreshing than the normal kind of stuff.

 CrypticRock.com – Absolutely!
 You do accomplish that.
 The songs are compelling and the music videos are compelling too.
 There seems to be an emphasis on society and vanity in society.
-Understood, your message is not about being an angry feminist, it is more of looking at things clearly and logically.
-For example, you attack the topic of cosmetic surgery to high fashion.
+Understood, your message is not about being an angry feminist, it is more about looking at things clearly and logically.
+For example, you attack the topic of cosmetic surgery in high fashion.
 It seems these are things we cannot escape in modern society.
 What are your thoughts on this shallow societal outlook?

 Rosie Bones – I think it’s really unhealthy.
 People have cosmetic surgery for all sorts of different reasons; sometimes it’s because they are deeply unhappy.
-I would never say don’t do something and continue being unhappy, but there is this sort of normalization of you have to look a certain way in order to be deemed beautiful; you have to be a certain figure, etc. There is so much more than that these days!
-It is just so dangerous for kids growing up in that society; it’s so dangerous for adults as well, because you continue to feel like you aren’t quite good enough.
+I would never say don’t do something and continue being unhappy, but there is this sort of normalization of you having to look a certain way in order to be deemed beautiful; you have to be a certain figure, etc. There is so much more than that these days!
+It is just so dangerous for kids growing up in that society; it’s so dangerous for adults as well because you continue to feel like you aren’t quite good enough.

 CrypticRock.com – That is very true.
 Not to point fingers and scapegoat, but it seems Hollywood projects this unrealistic look at what a man and woman should look like.
 Hollywood is also extremely hypocritical in many ways.

 Rosie Bones – Yea, absolutely!
 They build you up to rip you down, don’t they?
 You then need to lose weight, then you lose too much weight.
-It’s just this continuous judgement of people.
+It’s just this continuous judgment of people.
 People are very self-aware.
 We live in L.A., we go out to clubs, and a lot of people don’t even dance because they are focused on what they look like or if someone is going to take a photo of them and someone will have a bad angle of them.
 I think that is so sad because I think if people could learn to love who they are, everyone would be so much happier in my opinion.

 I thought it would be an interesting comment just to reverse it, to see what it would look like; in a way of a playful commentary on what it would actually look like the other way around.
 It was a really important video for me to make and it was very special.
 We are very proud of that video.